Ahmed291005/ReqPilot/README.md

 # ReqPilot Chat 🤖

 ReqPilot Chat is an AI assistant for software requirement gathering built with Next.js and Google's Gemini models via Genkit.
-It helps you brainstorm, generate, and refine software requirements through an intuitive conversational interface.
+It helps you brainstorm and refine software requirements through an intuitive conversational interface.

 ## ✨ Features

-- **📝 Conversational Requirement Generation**: Describe your app idea in plain English and get a structured list of requirements.
-The AI maintains a cumulative list throughout the conversation.
+- **📝 Conversational Requirement Generation**: Describe your app idea in plain English.
+The AI assistant will ask clarifying questions to elicit and build a cumulative list of requirements.
 - **🔄 Iterative Refinement**: Continue the conversation to add, remove, or modify requirements based on your feedback.
-- **📊 Requirement Classification**: Automatically classify requirements into `functional`, `non-functional`, `domain`, and `inverse` categories.
+- **📊 Requirement Classification**: Automatically classify the gathered requirements into `functional`, `non-functional`, `domain`, and `inverse` categories.
-- **👤 User Story Generation**: Create well-formatted user stories from functional requirements, complete with user personas, features, benefits, and acceptance criteria.
-- **🤝 Stakeholder Identification**: Identify potential stakeholders and user roles based on the project requirements to get a better understanding of your target audience.
-- **📄 Automated Reporting**: Generate a comprehensive report containing classified requirements, user stories, and stakeholders, which can be viewed on the dashboard and exported as a PDF.
+- **📄 Dashboard & Export**: View all classified requirements in a clean dashboard and export the list as a PDF document.
 - **📱 Fully Responsive**: A clean and intuitive layout that works on both desktop and mobile devices.
 - **🎨 Light/Dark Mode**: Toggle between light and dark themes for your comfort.